robinjmurphy/secrets/README.md

 # secrets

-> Share passwords and secrets securely with using S3
+> Share passwords and secrets securely using S3

 A command-line tool for creating and accessing passwords and other secrets securely.
 It uses [S3](https://aws.amazon.com/s3/) for storage and [IAM permissions](http://docs.aws.amazon.com/IAM/latest/UserGuide/policies_permissions.html) for access control.
 Perfect for sharing passwords within your team.